 I believe that like the world, our circumstances are forever changing.
 Nothing inherently stays the same and with circumstances that change, we must change too.
 Although we normally stay within our comfort zone, we sometimes need to work to keep ourselves there, but we must also think about coming out.

-Change is a fact of life, not easy because of fear and apprehension, but how we work and address change determines whether we will be successful or not.
+Change is a fact of life, not easy because of fear and apprehension, but how we work and address change, determines whether we will be successful or not.
 We need to venture out of our comfort zones.

 How many times do we promise ourselves we’ll do something but don’t always get around to it, not because we’re lazy, but because we’re afraid to, particularly if it’s not something we have tackled before?
-We’re not ready to take the plunge.
+We’re not always ready to take the plunge.